saeta-eth/vscode-solarized-monokai/README.md

  # VS Code Solarized + Monokai Theme

 Based on the built-in Solarized and Monokai themes, it takes the best of both themes.

-After install, the themes are called 'Solarized + Monokai Theme'.
+After install, the theme is called 'Solarized + Monokai Theme'.

 ## Screenshots